r-hub/blog/content/post/2024-03-21-containers/index.md

 Advantages:

 -   Very small image size.
 The current R 4.3.3 `linux/amd64` container is 20.8 MB compressed and 35.7 MB uncompressed.
--   They are availbale for `linux/amd64` and `linux/arm64` architectures.
+-   They are available for `linux/amd64` and `linux/arm64` architectures.
 -   They support the last four minor R releases, and R-next and R-devel.
 -   They come with tools to help with package and system dependency installation and cleanup.